WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### How can I set a custom change address?

-You can activate the option to set a custom change address in the settings.
+You can activate the option to set a custom change address in the `Settings` tab.

 ![](/SettingsCustomChange.png)